whitefoxcloud/payway-integration-poc/articles/integrating-payway-into-your-app.md

-# Integrating Payment Gateway into Your Website/App: A Comprehensive Guide using PayWay
+# Integrating PayWay Payment Gateway into Your Website or Application

 Integrating a payment gateway into your website or app is a critical step for any business looking to accept online payments securely and efficiently.